 To do this, you need an OTP platform.

-What are the different types of OTP algorithms?
+What are the Types of OTP Algorithms?
+(TOTP vs HOTP)

 There are two primary types of OTP generation algorithms: